 We take tenancy fraud very seriously as there aren’t enough social housing homes for the people who need them.
 People committing tenancy fraud are breaking the law and breaching their tenancy agreement.
 They’re also causing even longer waits for those entitled to live in social housing.

-Using false information to gain a social housing property
+Obtaining housing by deception – using false information to gain a social housing property.

 Wrongly claimed succession – when a tenant dies, there are rules about what should happen with the tenancy.
 Wrongly claimed succession is when someone who is not entitled under the rules tries to take over the tenancy.
 For example, they might say they lived with the tenant before they died, when in fact they were living elsewhere.

 Abandonment – when a tenant abandons their home and hasn’t told us that they’re not returning to the property.

 False Right to Buy / Right to Acquire – when a tenant makes a Right to Buy or Right to Acquire application and gives false information.